Skip to main content

 Example 2

-• The CI job validation is set to "Run tests: All tests"
+• The CI job validation is set to "Run tests: All your tests" (as on below image).

 • Similar to Example 1, I commit ClassA and ClassATest to my feature branch.